adaltas/node-nikita-docs/src/md/options/header.md

 # Option "header"

-The "header" option is mostly used by reporting mechanism to provide a title to a group of action.
+The "header" option is mostly used as a reporting mechanism and provides a title to a group of actions.
 It leverages the parent-child nature of Nikita to provided a notion of hierarchical header.
 In term of semantic, think about Nikita header like you would do with HTML header (`H1`, `H2`, `H3`, ...).

 ## Usage